Vermont Law and Graduate School: Campus

 Vermont Law and Graduate School's 13 acre campus is located in South Royalton in central Vermont.
 The campus is set just above the broad banks of the White River.

 The oldest and centermost classroom building on the campus is Debevoise Hall, the town's original schoolhouse, built in 1892.
 In 2005 the former town schoolhouse (the original Law School building in 1973) was renovated and renamed after one of the first deans of the Law School, Thomas M. Debevoise.
 Practicing what it preaches, the Law School emphasized environmental concerns in the renovation, as well as historical preservation and design efficiency.
 Debevoise Hall was the only LEED Silver Certified renovation building project in the state of Vermont.
 Debevoise Hall continues to serve as classroom space and now also houses administration offices, the Environmental Law Center, and the Yates Common Room.

 The James L. and Evelena S. Oakes Hall building was constructed and dedicated in 1998.
 Oakes Hall incorporates "green building" techniques along with the latest classroom technology.

 Jonathon Chase, the late former dean of the Law School, liked to joke that South Royalton was the only town in America "with a law school and no stop light."
 Vermont Law School holds the distinction of being the law school farthest from a traffic light.
 As of January 2021, South Royalton does not have a stoplight.

-In January 2020, VLGS opened a new satellite office in Burlington, which hosts the school's immigration law clinic and additional admissions office.
+In January 2020, VLGS opened a new satellite office in Burlington, which hosts the school's immigration law clinic and an additional admissions office.